Best Running Gaiters of 2024

 What gaiters are used for the Marathon des Sables?

 The six-day, 251-kilometer race in southern Morocco’s Sahara Desert is deemed one of the toughest ultramarathon races.
 Among the extremes that Marathon des Sables runners face is lots of sand.
-The multi-day nature of the race underscores the importance of keeping sand out of shoes.
-For this race, runners choose full-shoe gaiters.
-Raidlight and myRaceKit make such gaiters, or if you have a sewing machine, you can make your own.
-Of the gaiters we tested, the Kahtoola INSTAgaiter Mid Gaiters provided the highest level of coverage.
+The multi-day nature of the race makes it incredibly important for runners to keep their feet in good shape, and that means keeping sand out of shoes.
+For this race, runners choose full-shoe gaiters like those made by Raidlight and myRaceKit.
+While we didn’t test any gaiters designed to cover the entirety of the upper of a shoe, the Kahtoola INSTAgaiter Mid Gaiters provided the highest level of coverage and will keep most sand and debris out of your shoe.

 Call for Comments

 • We want to hear about your favorite trail running gaiters!
-Leave a comment to share which gaiters you love, and be sure to tell us in what conditions they perform best for you.
+Leave a comment to share which gaiters you love, and tell us in what conditions they perform best for you.

 • If you choose not to wear gaiters, please let us know why.